Ai Kago: Relationships and family

 During Kago's house arrest in 2006, her parents divorced.
 In 2009, Kago was involved in a relationship with actor Hidejiro Mizumoto.
 Mizumoto's wife, Asato, sued them both, stating that she had proof of the affair and that it was the cause for her pending divorce.
 On May 24, 2009, a family court found in Asato's favor and ordered Mizumoto to hand over his home in Kumamoto and his car to Asato as well as ¥300,000 in child support every month for his three children.
 Shukan Josei reported in 2010 that Kago was romantically linked to model Takeshi Mikawai.
 Her agency released a statement claiming that while they dated, they were not a couple.

 Kago began dating Haruhiko Ando, a restaurant owner in Roppongi, in August 2010, who acted as an in-between between her agency and herself.
 In September 2011, Ando was arrested for alleged extortion and claiming to have connections with the yakuza.
 Kago had been taken in for questioning.
 In the same month, Kago was rushed to a nearby hospital after agency officials found her on the floor of her apartment with cuts to her wrists.
 Her life was reported to be not in danger, though there were speculations that it was a planned suicide.
 Following the incident, she and Ando registered their marriage, and Kago became pregnant. and he took on her family name, Kago.
 From their marriage, Kago gave birth to her first child, Minami, on June 22, 2012.

 The police issued an arrest warrant for Ando in October 2014 on suspicion of loaning money at illegal interest rates.
 This affected both Kago's career and image.
 In 2015, Kago announced through her official blog that they were living separately and were in the process of working towards a divorce.
 She attempted to file for divorce in April, but dropped charges due to insufficient funds.
 On June 9, Ando was arrested on domestic violence charges stemming from an incident on May 12 where he allegedly shoved and kicked Kago in their home in Roppongi, leaving her with injuries that took ten days to heal.
 Kago agreed to drop all charges in exchange for divorce, which was finalized later that month.

 On August 8, 2016, Kago announced that she had married a 38-year-old beautician whose name was not disclosed to the public.
 On September 23, 2016, she announced that she was pregnant with her second child.
 On February 23, 2017, she announced on her blog that she gave birth her second child, a boy named Yoshitsugu.
+On December 30, 2024, she announced on her Instagram that she had divorced from her husband in 2022, and she had custody of her two children.